someparty/someparty/source/articles/2017-10-22-family-band.html.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">*Major life announcement* <a href="https://t.co/EvYAJldnWv">pic.twitter.com/EvYAJldnWv</a></p>&mdash; Migizi Bebaayaad (@deejayndn) <a href="https://twitter.com/deejayndn/status/920636940239671296?ref_src=twsrc%5Etfw">October 18, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 An article in the [Ottawa Citizen](http://ottawacitizen.com/entertainment/local-arts/dj-ndn-announces-departure-from-a-tribe-called-red) states that the band's remaining members, Tim “2oolman” Hill  and Ehren “Bear Witness” Thomas, had reworked their set as a duo for their next immediate tour dates.
-The band's official statement on Campeau's departure confirmed that the project would continue:
+The band's official word on Campeau's departure confirmed that the project would continue:

 > "The artistic and political message of A Tribe Called Red remains unchanged and we’re looking forward to create more music, art and positive moments for the fans, and particularly for the indigenous youth.”